 Using so many mediums also leads to many opportunities for collaboration.
 In past projects I have collaborated with everyone from programmers to musicians, luthiers, composers, and other visual artists.
 Many times I find the act of collaboration to be the most rewarding part of my practice.
 It's exciting to have an exchange of knowledge between people from different fields and to inspire each other in new ways.

 Statement: I often take a multimedia approach, using sculptural objects, musical performance, video, and interactive electronic technologies to create immersive environments.
 These works investigate communal aspects of music creation, and give a renewed awareness of the body to the viewer.
 Musical thinking, which is at the same time gestural and architectonic, often holds a strong presence in my work.
 I use devices such as repetition, absurdity, and collaboration to filter in the physical rhythms and movements of the body created by the accumulation of footsteps, breaths, and heartbeats.
-These tools work together to place the viewer in the here and now, and create spaces to “just be”.
+These tools work together to place the viewer in the here and now, creating spaces to “just be”.